 You are stuck thinking in your head about what to say.
 Or you are hearing them at a superficial level.
 You are hearing information.

-This isn’t about reading minds, rather it is about hearing the true person underneath the masks and representations that they feel as if they are portraying.
+This isn't about reading minds—it's about hearing the true person underneath the masks and representations they feel as though they're portraying.